 If something is really working for you, let your partner know.
 When we have a quietly understood set of sex moves, we can forget to remind our partners how much we like that one thing she does with her hips.

 Additionally, remind your partner how hot he or she is.
 Let him know that he is a sexy beast as often as possible.
 Having more sex (and better sex) first requires feeling good about yourself.
 An ego boost never hurt anyone.

 Your partner should reciprocate.
 Sexy marriages start with actually feeling sexy.
 This can be as simple as, "Babe, you looked so hot in X position last night" or "You look really, really hot today."

 Now, there is nothing wrong with one person taking the sexual reigns.
-If you have your more dominant or submissive roles set in the bedroom, that's OK.
-But, this doesn't mean you or your always having to initiate being intimate.
+If you have your more dominant or submissive roles set in the bedroom, that's okay, but this doesn't mean you always have to initiate being intimate.
 There are plenty of ways to let your partner know you're interested in having sex.
 You don't have to climb on his or her lap if you don't want to.
-A simple make out session can turn into a full-on sex fest.
-Go for it.
+A simple make-out session can turn into a full-on sex-fest—go for it.